xhelp00/so_long/README.md

 	2. - check that the Map is a Rectangle
 	3. - check that a P, C, and E exists
 	4. - check that there are Walls surrounding the Map
 	5. - check that there are not any other Characters except P,C,E, 1 and 0;
+	6. - check that there is a valid path *consider flood-fill
 3. Initialize MLX, Creating the Window
 4. Designing and Finding the Images
-5. Converting Images to .xml
+5. Converting Images to xpm42 * xpm->xpm42 convertor is in MLX42 tools
 6. Display the Pixel Art on the corresponding Map Coordinates
 7. Mapping the Keys to the Game
 8. Create the Rules